Selecting a Handheld VHF Radio

 Handhelds are limited to a transmit power of six watts, compared to 25 watts for fixed-mount radios.
 Remember, VHF range is more dependent on antenna height and antenna gain than on transmit power, so you can add significantly to your range by connecting an external antenna or by transmitting from the highest location available.
-For normal handheld use (at five-watt transmit power), figure on a 3-8 mile range from a small boat, compared to 15-20 miles with a fixed-mount radio (at 25 watt transmit power.)
+For normal handheld use (at five-watt transmit power), figure on a three-to-eight mile range from a small boat, compared to 15 to 20 miles with a fixed-mount radio (at 25 watt transmit power.)

 How much difference does increased transmit power make?
 Very little on the range of the communications.
 ICOM states that by switching from one watt to three watts of output you may gain 10 percent in range, but your battery life is dramatically reduced when you transmit at high power.
 The batteries in handhelds vary in capacity from about 500mAh to 2000mAh, and the current draw on high-power transmit can be in the two-amp range.
-This quickly depletes a battery if there is lots of conversation.
+This quickly depletes a battery if you talk a lot.
 Note: Radio manufacturers measure their battery life on a 90/5/5 basis: 90 percent standby, 5 percent receive, and 5 percent transmit at high power.

-The VHF band is, by law, intended for marine use only.
-Several radios, such as the West Marine VHF255, offer additional bands, notably the Family Radio Service (FRS) band for local land communication.
+By law, the fixed-mount and handheld VHF radios we sell are for marine use only.
+Several radios, such as the West Marine VHF95DB, offer additional bands, notably the Family Radio Service (FRS) band for local land communication.
 The ICOM M88 and Standard HX400 include programmable Land Mobile Radio (LMR) channels for land mobile communication.